hubernikus/python_project/README.md

   - Make sure that the use case is meaningful and VERY intuitive!
 Do not try to come up with new fancy math / concepts(!)

-### Delete class / del / Control-C Handler
+### Delete class / del / Control-C Handler / Shutdown execution
  - __del__
  - __delete__

+ Alternatives:
- Control-C handler
+ - Control-C handler

- - On shutdown:
+ - On shutdown: @atexit.register

- - @atexit.register
+###

 ## Further Links